Teaching Tool - Puberty - Grade 4

 - Allow students the opportunity to ask any outstanding questions about the topic

 - Offer students the opportunity to come up with some more suggestions to promote healthy development and decision-making.
 Encourage them to think about something they might do that would be proactive.

 - The students might suggest trying to create healthy habits in the classroom (e.g. a meditation or movement period after recess)

 - The students might suggest creating an anonymous question box in the classroom

-- The students might suggest having the opportunity to practice standing up to peer pressure and modeling healthy relationships
+- The students might suggest having the opportunity to practice standing up to peer pressure and modelling healthy relationships

 : 10 minutes

 - Using lots of humor, walk the students through a daily shower and getting ready for school routine incorporating as much information as possible

 |Choose clothes and bring them to the bathroom||Can you wear all the same clothes you wore yesterday?